tsatria03/CookyCraze/docks/readme.txt

 Welcome to Cooky Craze!
 In this game, you bake and sell cookies to earn coins, climb the ranks, and build the ultimate automated bakery.
 Start out clicking manually, then invest your coins into upgrades, unlock minigames, and automate your production until cookies are practically baking themselves.
-Every rank you reach brings a reward, and milestones along the way to unlock powerful new features.
+Every rank you reach brings a reward, and milestones along the way unlock powerful new features.
 Can you reach the highest rank and become the ultimate baker?
 Let's find out!

 Game features

 Baking and selling cookies.
 Bake cookies and sell them to earn coins.
-The more you bake, the higher your rank and the more you earn.
+The more you bake, the higher your rank, and the more you earn.

 You can bake manually by pressing the bake button, or let auto-baking handle it passively.
 Every cookie baked counts toward your rank progress.
 Your earnings per bake scale with your rank, so the further you progress, the faster coins accumulate.

 To sell cookies and earn coins, enter the cooky store and choose the sell option.
 You will be prompted to type how many cookies you want to sell, with the maximum amount already filled in.
 Press enter to sell everything you have, or type a smaller number to sell only part of your supply.
-Each cookie sells for a fixed rate, so the more you bake before selling the larger your payout.
+Each cookie sells for a fixed rate, so the more you bake before selling, the larger your payout.

 Baking mode is a toggle that activates automatic cookie production.
-To enable it you need at least one auto cookie.
+To enable it, you need at least one auto cookie.
 Once active, cookies are baked automatically on a timed cycle without any input needed.
 You can still press the bake button manually while baking mode is running to get an extra boost on top of the automatic output.
 Baking mode turns off automatically if your auto cookie count drops to zero.

 Ranking up.
 Reach new ranks by baking cookies.
 Every rank rewards you with coins, and milestone ranks unlock new features.